AbhilashDatta/HTML-Attribute-Parser/README.md

 The attributes are referenced as: tag1\~value
-tag1.tag2~name
+tag1.tag2\~name

 Given the source code in HRML format consisting of N lines, it'll answer Q queries.
-For each query, it'll print the value of the attribute specified. \n It'll print "Not Found!" if the attribute does not exist.
+For each query, it'll print the value of the attribute specified.
+It'll print "Not Found!" if the attribute does not exist.

 Example: